KonouzA/Exploring-Nasa-s-Exoplanet-Habitability/README.md

 # Exploring-Nasa-Exoplanet-Habitability

-Exoplanet Exploration Project
+# Phase 1:
-Description
+## Description
-This project explores the Exoplanet dataset, which contains information about various exoplanets and their host stars.
+This project explores the NASA Exoplanet dataset, which contains information about various exoplanets and their host stars.
 The primary goal is to perform data cleaning, preprocessing, and exploratory data analysis to gain insights into the properties and habitability of exoplanets.
+In addition, T=this project aims to scrape and analyze data related to exoplanets from various sources on the web.
+It utilizes Python libraries such as Selenium, BeautifulSoup, Pandas, and Matplotlib to extract, clean, and visualize the collected data.

-Dataset
+### Dataset
 The dataset used in this project is the "Exoplanets.csv" file, which contains information such as planet name, host star name, discovery method, physical properties (mass, radius, orbital period, eccentricity), and stellar properties (effective temperature, metallicity, surface gravity).

-Files
+### Files

-Exoplanets.ipynb: This Jupyter Notebook contains the complete code for data cleaning, preprocessing, exploratory data analysis, and visualization.
+DSPhase1Group24.ipynb: This Jupyter Notebook contains the complete code for data cleaning, preprocessing, exploratory data analysis, and visualization.

+DSPhase2Group24.ipynb: This Jupyter Notebook contains the complete code for web scraping, data cleaning, preprocessing, integrating data, exploratory data analysis, visualization, and hypothesis testing.

+ExoplanetsandHabitability.pptx: This powerpoint presentation is how we presented and communicated our insights and findings from the data in an engaging and professional manner.

 Exoplanets.csv: The dataset file containing exoplanet information.

-Dependencies
+### Dependencies
 The following Python libraries are required to run the code:

 pandas